 You can also hold the button to record a video with the same tool, which has options to use the rear camera, expand your view and more.

-Draw on Your Pictures
+14. Draw on Your Pictures

 Not everyone is content with a simple photo.
 Sometimes you need to draw on it or write a bit of information to make it clear what the receiver is supposed to learn from the image.
 So, click Edit while viewing your image and add whatever modifications are required.
-This only works for images you’ve swiped to, not images in the gallery.

-Send Spotify Tracks in Messenger
+15. Send Spotify Tracks in Messenger

 Just click on the three dots in your Messenger chat, choose Spotify and navigate in the Spotify app to find the track you want.
 Select the track and press send.
 Done!

-Install Compatible Apps
+16. Install Compatible Apps

 There are dozens of apps compatible with Messenger that can be used to enhance your experience.

-Basketball on Messenger
+17. Play Basketball on Messenger

 If you want a quick game of basketball with a friend—and who doesn’t?—all you need to do is send a basketball emoji to them, then tap on the message.
 From there you just swipe to get it in the hoop, which will gain you a point.
 When you eventually miss the hoop, your game will end and your score is tallied and sent to your friend so they can try to beat it.

-Use Just Your Phone Number
+18. Use Your Phone Number

-Hail an Uber Ride in Messenger
+19. Hail an Uber or Lyft in Messenger

 Uber and Lyft are integrated into Facebook, but they need to be installed on your device and you do need to set things up the first time you use them through Messenger.
-Just hit the three dots and choose “Transportation”.
+Just hit the three dots and choose Transportation.

-Shortcuts (Android Only)
+20. Create Shortcuts for Contacts (Android Only)

 Android users can set up a shortcut for their favorite contacts.
-Just select the contact you want in Messenger, hold briefly and a menu will come up.
-Choose “Create Shortcut” and you’re done.
+Just select the contact you want in Messenger, hold your finger on it briefly, and a menu will come up.
+Choose Create Shortcut and you’re done.
 You can organize this in the same way as any other Android app icon.